Inflectra/spira-documentation/docs/Migration_and_Integration/Project Backup and Migration.md

 ***Notes:***

-^1^Users imported back into v3.2 will be marked Active, even if they were originally inactive.**4B**
+<sup>1</sup>Users imported back into v3.2 will be marked Active, even if they
+were originally inactive.